murtaza-nasir/speakr/docs/faq.md

 Whisper API provides basic transcription - converting speech to text without speaker identification.
 The [recommended ASR container](getting-started.md#option-b-custom-asr-endpoint-configuration) (`onerahmet/openai-whisper-asr-webservice`) offers advanced features like [speaker diarization](features.md#speaker-diarization), which identifies and labels different speakers in the conversation.
 Learn to [manage speakers](user-guide/transcripts.md#speaker-identification) after transcription.
 Diarization is essential for meetings with multiple participants, while Whisper API works fine for single-speaker recordings like dictations or podcasts.

+**Note on ASR engines**: For speaker diarization to work properly with the ASR webservice, you must use `ASR_ENGINE=whisperx`, not `faster_whisper`.
+While faster_whisper provides transcription, it doesn't support speaker identification.

 ### Can Speakr transcribe languages other than English?

 Yes, Speakr supports multiple languages through its transcription services.
 Whisper models handle dozens of languages with varying accuracy - major languages like Spanish, French, German, and Chinese work well, while less common languages may have reduced accuracy.
 Set your preferred language in [account settings](user-guide/settings.md#language-preferences) or leave it blank for automatic detection.
 See [language support details](features.md#language-support).

+**Important for Chinese transcription**: When using ASR endpoints for Chinese audio, avoid using distil models (e.g., distil-large-v3) as they may incorrectly recognize Chinese as English.
+Use the full large-v3 model or similar non-distilled models for accurate Chinese transcription.

 ### How long can my recordings be?